ahmetb/coffeelog/docs/set-up-a-kubernetes-cluster.md

 ## Try out manual deployment

-Find out the load balancer public IP address of the web frontend:
+Find out the HTTP load balancer public IP address of the web frontend:

-    $ kubectl get service web
+    $ kubectl get ingress web-http

-    NAME      CLUSTER-IP      EXTERNAL-IP       PORT(S)        AGE
+    NAME       HOSTS     ADDRESS          PORTS     AGE
-    web       10.27.254.143   104.154.242.220   80:32428/TCP   55d
+    web-http   *         35.227.223.249   80        55s

 It can take a while for external IP to appear.
-Once it does, you can create a hostname by appending `xip.io` (e.g. http://104.154.242.220.xip.io) and visit the website to see if it works.
+Once it does, you can create a hostname by appending `xip.io` (e.g. http://104.154.242.220.xip.io) and visit the website to see if it works (it may take a few minutes for Load Balancer to start fully working, you may see errors in the meanwhile).

 Using this hostname, you can go back to [API Manager](https://console.cloud.google.com/apis/dashboard) and edit the callback